 Bay of Quinte’s agricultural traditions are alive and infused into the local food scene.
 Produce, preserves, world-class cheddar, locally-raised meat and craft beer are yours for the tasting.

-The Rideau Heritage Route restaurants are like finding hidden gems among the back roads.
+The restaurants along the Rideau are like finding hidden gems among the back roads.
 Each one is a pleasure to encounter, with flavour bursting from plates at a country inn in Westport or a modern hearty menu at a reimagined resort in Chaffey’s Lock on the Rideau Canal.

 Food trails are second-to-none in South Eastern Ontario.
 This area lends naturally to celebrating the local harvest and everything that goes along with savouring the food and drink that sets this region apart.
 Bring your appetite and prepare to please your palate; taste trails here are downright delectable!